seanmorris/sm-gen/pages/faq.md

 Ensure PHP CLI is installed and `php` is on your PATH.

+### Q: I get an error “pandoc is required.”?

+Ensure Pandoc is installed and `pandoc` is on your PATH.

 ### Q: I get yq: Error running jq: ParserError: did not find expected &lt;document start&gt;

 You've got `jq` installed, and its aliased to `yq`.
 You need the actual `yq` binary:

+### Q: I get an error “uuid is required.”?

+Ensure uuid is installed and `“uuid` is on your PATH.

 ```bash
 YQ_VERSION=v4.47.2